hashicorp/terraform-provider-helm/README.md

 ## Contributing

-The Terraform Helm Provider is the work of many contributors.
+The Helm Provider for Terraform is the work of many contributors.
 We appreciate your help!

 To contribute, please read the [contribution guidelines](_about/CONTRIBUTING.md).
 You may also [report an issue](https://github.com/hashicorp/terraform-provider-helm/issues/new/choose).
 Once you've filed an issue, it will follow the [issue lifecycle](_about/ISSUES.md).